 Do you have difficulty swallowing capsules?
 You can open the capsules by pulling the two halves apart.
 The contents may be mixed with water, fruit juice or yoghurt.
 Glucosamine dissolves readily.
 After stirring, only a small amount of magnesium stearate is left over.

-Glucosamine can enhance the effect of the anticoagulants warfarine and coumarin.
+Glucosamine can enhance the effect of anticoagulants containing coumarin.
 If you are taking these medicines we recommend you first discuss the use of glucosasmine with your doctor.

-Glucosamine can affect the effectiveness of some antibiotics; it can strengthen the effect of tetracycline and lessen the effect of penicillin and chloramphenicol.
+Glucosamine can affect the effectiveness of some antibiotics; it can strengthen or lessen the effect.
 We recommend not using glucosamine and antibiotics at the same time.

 Allergy to shellfish

 Glucosamine is harvested from the shells of shellfish.
 Some people are allergic to the flesh of shellfish.
 Even though the flesh is removed prior to using the shell, an allergic reaction cannot be completely excluded.

 The name glucosamine sounds a lot like glucose.
 The path it takes in the body, however, is very different.
 The quantity of glucosamine in two capsules is many times less than the quantity of glucose that a person takes in through eating every day.